-*The credit for 10-890-101, College 101, is an Institutional Requirement for graduation.
-Consequently, it is not part of the program credit requirement.
+*The credit for 10-890-101 is an Institutional Requirement for graduation.
+Consequently, it is not part of the program credit requirements.

 These courses provide an opportunity for students to develop the knowledge, skills, and understanding required for employment in this field.

 10-403-101 BLUEPRINT READING 1 ...drawing development/equipment, blueprints, plot and building layout, scaling and dimensioning practices, symbols, specs, codes, materials and uses.

 10-403-102 BLUEPRINT READING 2 ...blueprints as they relate to the mechanical trades and applied specifications and codes to blueprints; emphasis on residential and commercial.
 (Prerequisite: 10-403-101 Blueprint Reading 1)